10 BEST Things To Do in Lisbon.. whilst you learn Portuguese!

 3. Brunch in Chiado

 Chiado is one of the oldest neighbourhoods in Lisbon that wasn’t destroyed in the 18th century earthquake.
 Chiado is very charismatic, bohemian and where you can find some of the best restaurants in town.
-From small places to have some petiscos (Portuguese snacks) to the Michelin star restaurants, going for brunch here is one of the best things to do in Lisbon.
-Brunch in Chiado is delightful, especially on sunny days, to sit outdoors whilst people watching.
+From small eateries offering petiscos (Portuguese snacks) to the Michelin star restaurants, going for brunch here is one of the best things to do in Lisbon.
+Brunch in Chiado is delightful, especially on sunny days, you can sit outdoors and fully indulge in some people watching.
 One of the best places is Kaffeehaus Lisboa.
-Then you can shop some great souvenirs at the Vida Portuguesa shop next door, explore Príncipe Real square and the Botanical Garden of Lisbon with it’s characteristic palm trees.
+You can then shop for some souvenirs at the Vida Portuguesa shop next door, explore Príncipe Real square and the Botanical Garden of Lisbon with it’s characteristic palm trees.

 4. Discover Bertrand Chiado: Oldest Bookshop in the World